insideout/ai/_posts/2020-02-03-artificial-intelligence-ai-in-automotive-market-share-detailed-analysis-of-current-industry-figures-with-forecasts-growth-by-2026.md

         width: 1200
         height: 630
   - title: "Cognitive computing in Healthcare Market Size, Share, Growth,Trends,Forecast 2025"
     excerpt: "The wide popularity of IBM Watson and Cognitive Services by Microsoft among healthcare providers is accentuating the growth of the market.
-Leveraging the potential of self-learning systems to look for patterns and model possible solutions in understanding health and wellness is a notable aspect bolstering the uptake of cognitive systems in ..."
+Leveraging the potential of self-learning systems to look ..."
-    publishedDateTime: 2020-01-29T12:14:00Z
+    publishedDateTime: 2020-01-29T12:11:00Z
     webUrl: "https://www.openpr.com/news/1912885/cognitive-computing-in-healthcare-market-size-share"
     type: article
     provider: